-And Abraham was ninety years old and nine, when he was circumcised in the flesh of his foreskin....
+But his wife looked back from behind him, and she became a pillar of salt....
 This passage is part of the Abrahamic narratives which shift from universal human history to God's particular covenant people.
 The Abraham cycle (Genesis 12-25) demonstrates God's sovereign election, covenant faithfulness, and the development of faith through testing and promise fulfillment.